BBirdieLifeJapan Golf

 At many full-service Japanese golf courses, you do not pay everything at check-in.
 After registration, the front desk gives you a locker key, card holder, or account holder.
 Restaurant charges, shop purchases, rental items, practice range charges, and other items may be added to your account during the day.

 After the round, you usually return to the clubhouse, change or use the bath if you want, then pay at a front desk or self-checkout machine.
-The machine or staff may ask for the locker key number, account card, or holder you received at check-in.
+The machine or staff may ask for the locker key number, account card, barcode, IC chip, or holder you received at check-in.

 Keep that holder safe.
 It is not just a locker key; it can also be how the course tracks your charges.